marcoramires/marcoramires.github.io/_posts/2018-10-09-hidden-gems.markdown

 **In celebration** of the daylight savings.

-For this specific shooting I hand in mind 'soft water' compositions in combination with warm tonality.
+For this specific shooting I had in mind 'soft water' compositions in combination with warm tonality.
 Believe or not I have got a pair of sunglasses that replicates the exact effect I am trying to achieve here.

 It's really warm in tonality and it gets quite foggy if not spotless cleaned.
 It brings me back to when I was in California and everything has that smooth yellowish tone...
 Add the palm trees and you are there!